-

 Land Of Ashes

-Read more: Land Of AshesA hyper-real magical tale existing in a parallel dimension to ours, fully ripe and present in its vivid majesty, but never tipping into saturation.
-A story of the cycles of life, growing up motherless into womanhood, the living and the dead intertwined as dancing branches of a serpent tree.
-Kohling your eyes seamlessly in the…
+Read more: Land Of AshesA magical tale existing in a parallel dimension to ours, fully ripe and present in its vivid majesty, but never tipping into saturation.
+A story of the cycles of life, growing up motherless into womanhood, the living and the dead intertwined as branches of a serpent tree.
+Kohling your eyes seamlessly in the face of…

 -